NickGrunert/master-thesis/modules/03_truth_compare.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Explanation]
     A useful metric for combining the two scores of recall and precision is the F1 score, shown in @formula:f1.
     This score is calculated by dividing the sum of the given scores by two to create an output score.
-    As previously mentioned, our objective is not to achieve equal prioritization of recall, which is often referred to as "completeness," and precision, which is often referred to as "correctness."
+    As previously mentioned, our objective is not to achieve equal prioritisation of recall, which is often referred to as "completeness," and precision, which is often referred to as "correctness."
     Consequently, the formula presented in @formula:fß will be employed.
-    The $F_ß$ score is a generalization of the F1 score that incorporates a weighting coefficient, ß, into the formula @Fß.
+    The $F_ß$ score is a generalisation of the F1 score that incorporates a weighting coefficient, ß, into the formula @Fß.
-    This modification enables the dynamic prioritization of either input.
+    This modification enables the dynamic prioritisation of either input.

     Given the necessity to prioritise precision, the $F_0.5$ score will be employed, representing the $F_ß$ score when $ß = 0.5$.
     Executed on the example segmentation from @fig:truth_compare:completeness:a the difference in resulting score is $F_0.5≈0.887$ compared to $F_1≈0.75$, which clearly illustrates that this change indeed has the expected impact of biasing towards the recall metric.